Region: Thailand

 Risk & Catalysts

-We expect NIMs at the Thai banks to see a further decline this year on the back of policy rate cuts.
 Margin pressure at SCB X however is mitigated by a strong deposit franchise and a growth focus on higher yielding retail loans.
-Loan growth however is likely to remain modest in FY25 given a still soft growth outlook for Thailand.
+Loan growth though is likely to remain modest in FY25 given a still soft growth outlook for Thailand.

 Key Metric